maxlebedev/maleficer/README.md

 	- Warlock missles don't hit potions because they are not Blocking
 	- currently the enemy move decision tree is one static thing. break up eventually
 	- TargetInputEvent returns control to the player's Damage phase. otherwise enemies get a turn before player damage resolves
+	- instead of a melee decision tree, we do melee damage via bump func
 # TODO
 	- All effects on the targeting entity should get their targets filled in if they haven't already
 		- But, only the non-static targets should get cleared, and we don't have a way to store that info